-Our green space team are working with volunteers and landowners to remove Himalayan balsam, an invasive plant species, from the River Chelt.
-Gloucestershire Wildlife Trust are giving training and guidance to help control the spread.
+We are working with volunteers to remove Himalayan balsam, a non-native, invasive plant species, taking over the River Chelt.

 You can help

 We are organising ‘balsam bashing’ volunteer days in public parks to help control Himalayan Balsam in the River Chelt and improve the health and biodiversity of the river.
 If you're interested in becoming a volunteer and being part of the action, please contact [email protected].

 If the River Chelt runs through your garden, you are a riparian owner of the Chelt.
 This means that you have responsibilities to maintain and care for the section of river which runs through your land.
 We strongly advise that you look out for Himalayan Balsam on your land and remove any you find.